LatentKeypointGAN: Controlling Images via Latent Keypoints: Results and Validation

 \subsection{Ablation Tests}

-We test different variants of our architecture and demonstrate the effectiveness and necessity of our design.
-We test 1) removing the background; 2) removing the global style vector; 3) using additive global style vector instead of multiplicative ones; 4) using contrastive learned keypoint embeddings instead of multiplicative ones; 5) removing the keypoint embedding; 6) removing keypoints.
-We show the detection result on MAFL and FID score on FFHQ in Table \ref{tab:ablation_archi}.
-All contributions are crucial for the success and consistent for both detection and image quality tasks.
-The keypoint detection evaluation is explained in the subsequent Section~\ref{sec:unsupervised_keypoints_discovery}.
-For simplicity, the FID is calculated at resolution $256\times256$, between 50k generated images and the original dataset; slightly different from previous experiments.
+We demonstrate the importance of our contributions by (1) removing the background; (2) removing the global style vector; (3) using additive global style vector instead of multiplicative ones; (4) using contrastive learned keypoint embeddings instead of multiplicative ones; (5) removing the keypoint embedding; (6) removing keypoints.
+Table \ref{tab:ablation_archi} shows that all additions increase one or more of the keypoint localization ($L_2$ error normalized by interocular distance), FID, or CPD scores.
+To speedup experimentation, the FID is calculated on FFHQ at resolution $256\times256$, and CPD is calculated on all 10 keypoints with the background included.